ansys/pyansys-workflows/README.md

     - For meshing: Ansys PRIME Server

 - [Geometry, meshing and fluids simulation](./geometry-mesh-fluent): this workflow demonstrates how to create a geometry, mesh it, and run a fluid simulation using PyAnsys.
-THe geometry generated is a NACA airfoil, which is prepared for a fluid simulation.
+The geometry generated is a NACA airfoil, which is prepared for a fluid simulation.
 The exported CAD file is then consumed by Ansys Fluent to run a compressible flow simulation over the airfoil.
 The involved Ansys products are:
     - For geometry: Ansys SpaceClaim / Ansys Discovery / Ansys Geometry Service